 Known as “The Nation’s Building Stone,” Indiana Limestone is a sedimentary stone formed more than 300 million years ago.
 Its consistent color and grades, along with workability, make it premier choice for many monuments and buildings since the early 19th century.

-Indiana Limestone is one of a handful of products produced on a continuous basis and is still in demand in architecture for more than 160 years.
+- Indiana Limestone is one of the handful of products produced on a continuous basis and has stayed in demand in architecture for over 160 years.
 Materials come and go, but Indiana Limestone’s continuing success story is very unique.

-The appeal of Indiana Limestone is based, in part, to its narrow color range.
+- Indiana Limestone maintains a narrow color range.
 A warm white buff and a cool white gray represent the entire production range.